Goals and Objectives

 2. Transitions: Understand and negotiate the transition to college

 There are many differences between being a high school student and being a college student.
 Some of these differences are academic, some have to do with living and social adjustment, and some are related to personal growth and development.
-In whatever way students are impacted by their adjustment, it is important that they continually reflect on their experience, and become aware of the challenges they face while changing to a new lifestyle.
+In whatever way students are impacted by their adjustment, it is important that they continually reflect on their experience, and become aware of the challenges they face while adapting to a new lifestyle.

 - Explain the purpose of a college education